Faithful Remnant Series

 May All Who Come Behind Me Find Me Faithful–by G.L.
 Simon

 In these last days, not only of my life, but also of the church, it is most precious to discover the abiding, loving fellowship of the Savior.
 Neither tradition, religion, self-righteousness, idols of wealth, accomplishment or pleasure can surpass the profound peace of having sin forgiven, the joy of a new life hidden in Christ, the love of a Savior who knows everything, yet wants to dwell within…

 Tears began to well up in her eyes.
-An encounter with something her dear colleague had so lovingly written, suddenly unblocked the fountain of feelings she held inside, pouring out tears of mourning.
+An encounter with thoughts her dear colleague had so lovingly written caught her off guard, unblocking the fountain of feelings she had held inside.
 For as long as she could remember, she had placed a hedge around her emotions, guarding them lest they escape and make her vulnerable—vulnerable to what, she did not know.

-Hearing a familiar tap on the door she hurriedly replaced the journal in the drawer and opened the door to see, as expected, Dr. Collins with his usual closed-mouth smile waiting in the doorway for an invitation to come in.
+Continuing to read Dr. Simon’s beautiful notes caused her to feel like a spoiled brat, but all self-reproach was abruptly put on hold upon hearing a familiar tap on the door.
+Quickly, she replaced the journal in the drawer and opened the door to see, as expected, Dr. Collins, with his usual closed-mouth smile, waiting in the doorway for an invitation to come in.